 As I'm not lucky enough to have elderflowers around, I cheat with a little cordial (Ikea have one) or syrup (Monin is good).
 However, if you have Elderflower liqueur such as Saint Germain, then that's great too!

-If you’re not into elderflower, then infuse this cream with some lemon verbena – so many variations are easy to dream up for this berry gratin recipe.
+If you're not into elderflower, then infuse this cream with some lemon verbena or lavender (see my post on fresh aromatic herbs).
+So many variations are possible.

 - 400 g (14oz) mixed fresh berries organic